FREQUENTLY ASKED QUESTIONS

 Each Specialty Council elects a representative of that specialty to the CoS.
-The term of each representative is 3 years with a maximum of two 3-year terms.
-Each representative should attend both CoS yearly meetings (June and November).
+The term of each representative is determined by the specialty council with a maximum of two terms.
+Each representative should attend the CoS yearly meeting (November) in DC and meetings scheduled periodically in between annual meetings.
 Each specialty representative shall have one vote.

 The CoS shall also provide a "structure upon which the specialties can build and develop their organization" (Mission statement #2).
 As such, the CoS can provide advice to those specialties experiencing difficulties in getting established, achieving their goals, or other problems.The CoS can also provide consultation to Specialty Councils in their nascent stages to aid in their development, as well as to those groups undergoing difficulties.